Psmths/windows-forensic-artifacts/execution/amcache.md

 | BinaryType | 32/64bit indicator |
 | Size | The size, in bytes, of the executable |

+> [!WARNING]
-⚠️ **There is a limit to the size of the data that gets hashed to produce this artifact's SHA-1 hash in the `FileId` value.** If the size of the binary exceeds approximately 30MB in size, only the first 30MB will be hashed.
+> **There is a limit to the size of the data that gets hashed to produce this artifact's SHA-1 hash in the `FileId` value.** If the size of the binary exceeds approximately 30MB in size, only the first 30MB will be hashed.
 The result is that the SHA-1 hash will not be valid for that binary. ⚠️

 ## Example
 Installing a new software, CrystalDiskMark on a system and manually running `compattelrunner.exe` updated the Amcache Hive with the following key (named `00001d78ebb0f68947e39952c24983d564390000ffff`) under `InventoryApplication`: